dlang/DIPs/DIPs/DIP1xxx-mvf.md

 ### Breaking changes and deprecations

 Due to [special case 2](#special-case-2), the proposed implementation will introduce no breaking changes.

+## Acknowledgements

+  * Iain Buclaw - Helped tremendously with the initial implementation.
+  * Andrei Alexandrescu - Identified problems in the initial implementation and provided the proper lowering to resolve said problems.

 ## Copyright & license